 The School of Young Entrepreneurs is a school within Warren-Walker School and has been formed under the auspices of the Warren-Walker Promise Foundation, a 501(c)(3) public benefit corporation.
-The School of Young Entrepreneurs is designed to provide opportunities to 130 students, 4th through 8th grade, to learn all aspects of business planning, implementation, and delivery of goods, services, and ideas to a number of constituents.
+The School of Young Entrepreneurs is designed to provide opportunities to 4th through 8th grade students, to learn all aspects of business planning, implementation, and delivery of goods, services, and ideas to a number of constituents.

 The award-winning programs of Junior Achievement (JA) have been adopted as the core curriculum and forms the basis for prerequisite training of all students.
 The "JA Pathway" of financial literacy, entrepreneurship, and work readiness has become the core ethos of the program.